d3/d3-transition/README.md

 Returns a new transition on the given *selection* with the specified *name*.
 If a *name* is not specified, the default empty name (“”) is used.
 The new transition is only exclusive with other transitions of the same name.

-If the *name* is a [transition](#transition) instance, the new transition has the same name, id and timing as the specified transition; furthermore, if such a transition already exists on a selected element, the existing transition is returned for that element.
+If the *name* is a [transition](#transition) instance, the new transition has the same name, id and timing as the specified transition; however, if such a transition already exists on a selected element, the existing transition is returned for that element.
 This can be used to synchronize a transition across multiple selections, or to re-select a transition for specific elements and modify its configuration.
 For example:

 ```js
 var t = d3.transition()